indeliblelabs/indelible.github.io/pages/introduction.md

 - Link traits together.
 - 1 of 1s.
 - Minting page.
+- Custom link for minting page.
+- Off-chain hosting for rending on other platforms (e.g. Twitter).
 - Contract owner UI to interact with the most important aspects of your contracts.

 and more…